tradingview/rest_integrations_docs/source/FAQ.rst

    Our client uses OAuth 2.0 JWT Bearer Flow.
 Please check out `ServerOAuth2Bearer`_ section in our specs.
 We need X.509 cert to sign the JWT.
 Our client forms the JWT, signs it and sends it in the body of the POST request as ``assertion`` field and expects to get a token in response.

+🎾 Should a broker provide X.509 certificate or private key to sign the JWT?
+   Data feed currently supports the JWT assertion workflow.
+We need X.509 certificate to sign the JWT.
+Our client forms a JWT, signs it, and sends it in the POST request body as ``assertion`` field.
+And expects to recieve a token in response.
+See `JWT Bearer Flow example`_ for details.

 Authorization
 -------------